 the-best-books-to-learn-english-vocabulary-grammar-and-more-mosalingua

-I personally own a Kindle tablet (worth around $100).
-I find it very practical.
-It has the advantages of a book but with more functionalities and convenience.
+I personally own a Kindle tablet (worth around $100) which has been very practical for me because it has the advantages of a book with more functionalities and convenience.
 It’s portable and lightweight enough to be taken anywhere.
 With the integrated dictionary and the ability to have an entire library in one place, it’s invaluable.
-Your local library might even have free books that you can check out and read electronically.
+Your local library might even offer free electronic books that you can check out.

-If you’re feeling like you need to review more, take a look at our MosaLingua apps that jump-start your language learning and enable you to learn vocabulary at lightning speed.
+If you’re feeling like you need to review more words before reading, take a look at some of the MosaLingua courses we offer to jump-start your language learning and to learn vocabulary at lightning speed.

 Why Should I Read in a Foreign Language?